Share your deployment goals, market and timeline, and a Telcore specialist will get back to you

 (01)

-database for subscribers in 2G/3G networks
+subscriber database for 2G/3G networks

 HSS (Home Subscriber Server)